Mount Review (Preliminary)

 The bundled SynScan 'V5' hand control, HC, arrived with firmware version 6.00.07.
 The display of V5 is smaller than that of the V3 hand control.
 It has a RJ-45 (8-pin) socket for its coiled RJ-45 cable, further an USB type B port primarily for firmware updates and an universal RJ-12 (6-pin) port for accessory.

 The EQ6-R Pro incorporates an illuminated polar alignment scope with adjustable brightness, quick and helpful in various imaging or observation conditions.
-The adjustable LED light of the polar scope is set to maximum brightness by default and will return to maximum at next power off and on.
-Thankfully, the brightness can be adjusted not only by using the hand control but also with ASCOM interfaces such as the SynScan App, GS Server and EQMOD all of which save the last brightness level.
-Nevertheless default brightness on minimum would be nice.
+The adjustable LED light of the polar scope is set to maximum brightness by default (outshining Polaris) and will return to maximum at next power off and on.
+Thankfully, the brightness can be adjusted not only by using the hand control but also with ASCOM interfaces such as the SynScan App, GS Server and EQMOD all of which save the last applied brightness level.
+Nevertheless, default brightness on minimum would be a nice gesture.

 Wi-Fi Control